Code-Institute-Submissions/Mr-Jason-ONeill-project1-handyman/README.md

 Hamburger menu button - not working on small screens.
 Not including JavaScript, so put nav-links into left & right sections so they're easy to see for all users.

 img-cards on the right to be placed under text on smaller screens.
 Inspecting code, suggests removing = .card-img-top { width:100; } has been removed, still not working.
+Changed layout of website, each section is now in a block style rather than grid, as it is more appealing on each screen size.

+Footer on contact page, not sitting at the bottom of the page, creating whitespace underneath, code is identical to other pages, not sure of the issue.
 -------------------------------------------------- README layout for future